- MAY include breaking changes that are not backward compatible

 - UI elements MUST NOT rely on API versioning for core functionality

-Example: If a new consent permission ReadStatements is added in V2.1, the UI SHOULD check whether ReadStatements is present on the consent rather than checking whether the consent version equals V2.1.
+If a new consent permission ReadStatements is added in V2.1, the UI SHOULD check whether ReadStatements is present on the consent rather than checking whether the consent version equals V2.1.

-UI Adoption
+UI adoption

-- Example: New UI requirements published in V2.0 may be implemented while still serving API V1.2
+- LFIs MAY adopt visual or branding changes from a future version before upgrading their API version.
+Example: new UI requirements published in V2.0 may be implemented while still serving API V1.2

-- Adoption of new UI elements requires successful Customer Experience (CX) certification to confirm UX compliance
+- Adoption of new UI elements requires successful Customer Experience (CX) certification

 - When an LFI upgrades its API to a given version, the UI MUST also align with that version.
 UI enhancements MAY precede API version upgrades but MUST NOT lag behind them

-Standards Publication
+Standards publication

-- A standards version MAY only be declared published once it is fully available to TPPs via the API Hub
+A standards version MAY only be declared published once it is fully available to TPPs via the API Hub.

-Release Candidate
+Release candidate

-V1.2-rc) MAY be issued ahead of official publication to give the ecosystem visibility of upcoming changes - Once a standards version is agreed but not yet delivered into the API Hub, it is fixed but not yet officially published.
-This state is indicated by a release candidate final suffix (e.g.,
+A release candidate (e.g. V1.2-rc) MAY be issued ahead of official publication.
+Once a version is agreed but not yet delivered into the API Hub, it carries a -rc-final suffix to indicate fixed-but-not-yet-published state.

-Changes to Published Versions
+Changes to published versions

 - Post-publication changes are limited to guidance clarifications or bug fixes, and MUST follow the Changes to Published Documentation Policy